SanderVA92/timeoff-scheduler-or-tutorial/README.md

 - [datasets](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/tree/main/datasets) with the public holidays for Berlin and Munich
 - some code to aid in implementation, focus on [domain modelling](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/tree/main/src/mdl) and [visualization](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/tree/main/src/plotting)
 - Jupyter notebooks with [some preparation to implement the model](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/blob/main/notebooks/tutorial.ipynb) independently, and a [completely implemented solution](https://github.com/SanderVA92/timeoff-scheduler-or-tutorial/blob/main/notebooks/tutorial-solution.ipynb)
-  - Note that the "empty" notebook already contains quite some snippets and focusses on the actual optimization model implementation, i.e. creating variables and using those to define the objective function and constraints
+  - Note that the "empty" notebook already contains quite some snippets and focusses on the actual optimization model implementation, i.e. creating variables and using those to define the objective function and constraints.

 ## Case study